dafenner/CrowdQCplus/README.md

 It also requires the following packages:

-For core functionality of the QC itself: data.table, robustbase, lubridate

-For the helper functions the following packages are also required: sp, raster, rgdal
+data.table, robustbase, lubridate, sp, raster, rgdal

 Make sure to have these installed before running CrowdQC+.